Historic Albany Foundation has three main focus areas - preservation advocacy, education, and technical assistance.

-We work to create new National Register listed historic districts to increase eligibility for the New York State and Federal Rehabilitation Tax Credits, and facilitate the rehabilitation of Albany’s vacant historic buildings both big and small.
-Click here to view some of our recent advocacy efforts.
+We work to create new National Register-listed historic districts to increase eligibility for the New York State and Federal Rehabilitation Tax Credits, and to facilitate the rehabilitation of Albany’s vacant historic buildings (both big and small) Click here to view our recent advocacy efforts.

 Walkabout Wednesday Walking Tour Series (Third Wednesday May-September at 5:30) features a historic neighborhood or corridor.
-Past Walkabouts include Center Square, Mansion, Ten Broeck Triangle neighborhoods, Capitol Hill, the Warehouse District, Delaware Avenue, Manning Boulevard, the Spanish Style homes of Winchester Gables and Rosemont Street, Washington Avenue, the Holland Avenue Tudors, and much more.
+Past Walkabouts include Center Square, Mansion, Ten Broeck Triangle neighborhoods, Capitol Hill, the Warehouse District, Delaware Avenue, Manning Boulevard, the Spanish Style homes of Winchester Gables and Rosemont Street, Washington Avenue, the Holland Avenue Tudors, and more.

-Holiday House Tour (Second Sunday of December) is a self guided walking tour of 10-15 historic homes decked out for the holidays.
+Holiday House Tour (Second Sunday of December) is a self-guided walking tour of 10-15 historic homes decked out for the holidays.

 Lectures are offered on architectural history, Albany history, iconic buildings, Albany architects and builders, current preservation projects in the Capital Region and more at a variety of historic locations and watering holes throughout the city.

-Crafty DIY workshops on reusing architectural salvage.
+Crafty DIY Workshops focused on reusing architectural salvage & improving preservation techniques.

 Click here to view our current calendar of events.

-Property owners interested in restoring or rehabilitating residential or commercial buildings can receive such technical assistance as how to stabilize a structure or which paint color to select that is both historically significant and harmonious with the existing streetscape.
+Property owners interested in restoring or rehabilitating residential or commercial buildings can receive such technical assistance as how to stabilize a structure, or which paint color to select that is both historically significant and harmonious with the existing streetscape.

-As an information clearinghouse, Historic Albany Foundation has the knowledge and experience to recommend reputable craftsmen for specialized work as well as information on exterior restoration such as railings, windows, and doors.
+As an information clearinghouse, Historic Albany Foundation has the knowledge and experience to recommend reputable craftsmen for specialized work, as well as information on exterior restoration such as railings, windows, and doors.

 Historic Albany Foundation can assist property owners in obtaining grants for restorative work and provides information on local, state, and federal grants for preservation and restoration of local historic structures.

-Technical Services staff can conduct home site visits on appointment, to provide an assessment of the property and offer technical advice on best practices for preserving historic buildings.
+Technical Services staff can conduct home site visits on appointment to provide an assessment of the property and offer technical advice on best practices for preserving historic buildings.